The kind people of Desa Ngadas will forever touch my heart.

 |and this is the kind woman, the owner of this homestay|

 Our exploration then continue, again a family invited us to come inside their house but we just smiled back and politely opted to endure our walk for we were in search for a mobile network signal that time because unfortunately signal in the village isn’t that good.
 I kept asking Acen why the Tengger Tribe was like that, I mean, the huge hospitality to us were really touching.
 Few steps, we saw cute little kids and I was keenly to have a photo with them.
 They are so lovable with their soft pinkish cheeks.
 Perfect combination of beautiful place and a wonderful people.

-I thought we met the essence of going in a homestay perfectly, mingling with the locals, trying their foods, hearing their stories and being connected with them - cultural immersion indeed!
+I thought we met the essence of going in a homestay perfectly, mingling with the locals, trying their food, hearing their stories and being connected with them - cultural immersion indeed!